 For Instance, we’ve implemented event tracking for tracking which action has been taken in My Music Player App i.e. play or pause or stop or share it with Facebook or Twitter with reference to the below image.

 For event tracking implementation, you’ll have to add the below code across the classes or functions where buttons are called

 // Build and send an Event. t.send(new HitBuilders.EventBuilder() .setCategory("Clicks") // category i.e. Player Buttons .setAction("Button") // action i.e. Play .setLabel("clicked") // label i.e. any meta-data .build());

 Google Analytics Reports for Android Applications

-After google analytics implementation for android application successfully, you can view the analytics report for your application in your google analytics account.
-You can see the Top content Section report that includes bounce rate and unique page views for the android application in below image.
+After the implementation of the Android application successfully, you can view the analytics report for your application in your Google Analytics account.
+You can see the Overview Section report that includes Sessions, Screen Views, Screens/Sessions, and # of new and returning users in your application.

-You can view page level performance of your android application in google analytics with detailed information like bounce rate, unique page views, avg. time on site etc in below image.
+You can view the screen level performance of your Android application in Google Analytics with detailed information like average time on screen, unique screen views, etc in the below image.

-In next series of mobile apps tracking blog post, I’ll be covering iPhone Application Tracking through Google Analytics.
+In the next series of mobile apps tracking blog posts, I’ll be covering iPhone Application Tracking through Google Analytics.
 Stay tuned here for more updates on Google Analytics Implementation.